pytask-dev/pytask/README.rst

 - **Automatic discovery of tasks.**

-- **Lazy evaluation.** If a task or its dependencies have not changed, do not execute it.
+- **Lazy evaluation.** If a task, its dependencies, and its products have not changed, do not execute it.

 - **Debug mode.** Jump into the debugger if a task fails and get quick feedback.